AlexvdWeerden/NL2-isoform-expression/README.md

-# NL2 Differential Isoform Expression
+# NL2 Differential Expression & Supplementary Data

-Created by Alex van der Weerden
+### Alex van der Weerden

 Contained within this GitHub repository is the code used during the Honours project: *Investigating the Neuronal Function of the LncRNA NL2*, for the completion of the degree of BSc(Hons) in Genetics at the University of Otago.